Capstone-Projects-2024-Spring/project-thrilltyper/README.md

 1. Dynamic Text Generation does not allow the user to advance if they type two spaces in a row after finishing their last blurb
 2. Multiplayer does not synchronize gameplay so that the match ends when one player has finished the race

+## Build & Run Instructions
+### Release 1.0 or higher
+#### For zipped folder release
+1. Extract the zipped folder.
+For machines that do not have a Python environment or Python IDE (such as VSCode), download Python from [python.org](https://www.python.org/).
+2. The extracted folder includes a requirements.txt that holds all dependencies of the software.
+Open the Python shell or Python IDE and navigate to the folder.
+Run `pip install -r requirements.txt`.
+Hints: for developers, using the virtual environment module to install dependencies can avoid global installations on the machine.
+3. Check if there is an `.env` file inside the extracted folder.

+    3.1.
+If there is one, run the app.py directly and open the link displayed on the terminal.
+One of them is `http://127.0.0.1:5000.`

+    3.2.
+If there is no .env file, create one in the folder's root directory and add your custom keys:

+    ```
+    CLIENT_ID = your_google_credential_id
+    CLIENT_SECRET = your_google_credential_secret
+    FLASK_SECRET = your_secret_can_be_anything

+    CHAT_API_KEY = your_own_openai_apikey
+    ```
+    For those without the need for Google OAuth2 login, we can omit the client id and secret in the .env file.

+    For those without the need for OpenAI text generation, we can omit CHAT_API_KEY too.

+4. Make sure you're in the extracted folder directory.
+Run `python app.py` in the Python shell or IDE terminal.
+The server will start immediately and display the link(s) to the website.

 ## Collaborators

 [//]: # ( readme: collaborators -start )